Schwarz Group

 Background

-The Schwarz Group is Europe's largest retailer and one of the world's biggest private companies, with annual revenues of €175.4 billion (FY 2024) and around 595,000 employees across 32 countries.
-Best known for its Lidl and Kaufland supermarket chains, the group is owned by the Schwarz family — founded by Josef Schwarz and now controlled by his son Dieter Schwarz — and is headquartered in Neckarsulm, Germany.
+The Schwarz Group is Europe's largest retailer and one of the world's biggest private companies, with annual revenue of €175.4 billion (FY 2024) and around 595,000 employees across 32 countries.
+Best known for its Lidl and Kaufland supermarket chains, the group is owned by the Schwarz family, founded by Josef Schwarz and now controlled by his son Dieter Schwarz, and is headquartered in Neckarsulm, Germany.
 Beyond retail and food production, it operates PreZero, a European environmental and recycling services Arm with over 430 locations.
 The group is structured as a complex of separate foundations and companies rather than a single consolidated corporation, giving it unusual resilience and long investment horizons.

-Schwarz Group has made itself the private-sector anchor of European tech sovereignty across three simultaneous layers.
-Its tech subsidiary Schwarz Digits (operating as STACKIT) runs European data centres under a sovereign-by-design model and, in April 2026, became one of four awardees in the European Commission's €180m, six-year sovereign cloud framework, achieving SEAL-3 Digital Resilience as the German national provider.
-On the AI side, Schwarz Group is the major shareholder in Aleph Alpha and in April 2026 invested $600 million in Cohere's Series E as anchor investor, sealing a $20 billion merger between Cohere and Aleph Alpha that requires Bundeskartellamt and Canadian Competition Bureau clearance before closing in H2 2026.
-The merger was preceded by Handelsblatt's revelation in April 2026 of advanced talks and Berlin's attachment of sovereignty conditions — that development services remain in Germany and infrastructure sovereignty be maintained.
+Schwarz Group has made itself the private-sector anchor of European tech sovereignty across three layers.
+Its tech subsidiary Schwarz Digits, operating as STACKIT, runs European data centres under a sovereign-by-design model and in April 2026 became one of four awardees in the European Commission's €180m, six-year sovereign cloud framework, achieving SEAL-3 Digital Resilience as the German national provider.
+On the AI side, Schwarz Group is the major shareholder in Aleph Alpha, having consolidated that stake by acquiring Bosch Ventures' holding in February 2026, and in April 2026 it invested $600 million in Cohere's Series E as anchor investor, sealing a $20 billion merger between Cohere and Aleph Alpha that requires Bundeskartellamt and Canadian Competition Bureau clearance before an expected H2 2026 close.